 If you fall into this category, there is a lot to think about in the upcoming weeks to ensure the safety of yourself and your family this camping season.

-Having a game plan in place on RV Trip Wizard and doing a bit of research on Campground Reviews will ensure that you know where all of the available stops are, as well as which campgrounds and RV parks will be open and available to use.
+Having a game plan in place on RV LIFE Trip Wizard and doing a bit of research on RV LIFE Campgrounds will ensure that you know where all of the available stops are, as well as which campgrounds and RV parks will be open and available to use.

 As COVID-19 looms large, with lots of uncertainty hanging in the balance, mapping out your camping trip from beginning to end will greatly benefit a traveling camper.